lendl-uy/Smart-Traffic/README.md

 - `traci-mpc.py` is the main program for running the traffic simulation with the MPC-based traffic signal control scheme.
 - `traci-no-mpc.py` is the main program for running the traffic simulation with the fixed-time traffic signal control scheme.
-- `post_proc_results.py` is the main post processing program for the results of the traffic simulation.
-To post process specific simulation runs, make sure to edit the directory in the `main()` function.
+- `post_proc_results.py` is the main post processing program.
+To post process specific simulation runs, make sure to edit the directories in lines 340-343 in the `main()` function.
 - `performance_indicators.py` contains functions for measuring various traffic parameters such as:

   - vehicle count